logo

 Quick Facts

-• There are 198 colleges and universities with school psychology programs.3
+• There are 205 not-for-profit colleges and universities with school psychology programs.3

-• No schools offer an associate’s degree in school psychology.3
+• 1 school offers an associate degree in school psychology.3

 Table of Contents